scurid-inc/docs/docs/createIdentity.md

 ## Pre-requisites

-You must download the microscurid-c library.
+You must download the MicroScurid-c library.
+Contact us at info@scurid.com

 ## Steps

-You must include the header file and create the DID
+You must include the header file and create the identity

 === "STM32"
     ```c